era/elias.sh/markdown/posts/peg_and_rust.md

 For the first post here, nothing better than writing a bit about the tool I wrote to build this static website.

 During the end of the pandemic, I had the opportunity to take the “[Building a Programming Language](http://lms.classpert.com/classpertx/courses/building-a-programming-language/cohort)” by Roberto Ierusalimschy (creator of the Lua programming language).
 He mainly talked about PEGs, more specifically about LPEG (a Lua library he created).
-Since then I wanted to play with PEG using Rust and the TinyLang (LINK HERE) is the result of it.
+Since then I wanted to play with PEG using Rust and the TinyLang is the result of it.

 First things first, before I talk about PEG in Rust (and my [TinyLang](https://github.com/era/tinylang)), let’s go through the basics.